bhavishy09/deliver-ease/readme.md

      make a plan for how i fuel and cost efficent it is
      //use what you use car or bike for delivery time taking .to reach

+      1->
+     //think in grah when you want to go from 1 to 6 how many of locations  between the paths
+     //example if you want to from jiit to  warehouse3 uske bich m kn kn se pad rhe paths protn krna h pura

+     //*** paths print

+     2->

+     CHECK HOW SHORT PATH OR DIRECT DILEVERY USING DIJASTRA AND FORDWRASHALL

+     3-->

+Distance from BOTANICALGARDEN to WAREHOUSE2 is: 2147483647 km:
+By a  Car speed is:50km.hr
+Estimated travel time: 4.29497e+07 hours